IBMDeveloperMEA/Fraud-Loan-Predictions-using-Automated-Machine-Learning/README.md

 * Ingest the data and initiate the Auto AI process.
 * Build different models using Auto AI and evaluate the performance.
 * Choose the best model and complete the deployment.
-* Generate predictions using the deployed model by making ReST calls.
+* Generate predictions using the deployed model by making REST calls.
 * Compare the process of using Auto AI and building the model manually.

 # Architecture Diagram